 Our Commitment to Representing People with Disabilities

 Our commitment is also premised on experience.
-Fred Pritzker, the firm’s founder and president, is the parent of an adult with severe disabilities.
-Fred has also served as an officer and director of several disability-related organizations including national president of the Angelman Syndrome Foundation, an organization that advances the awareness and treatment of Angelman syndrome (a neuro-genetic disorder) through education and information, research, and support.
+Fred Pritzker, our firm’s founder, has an adult child with severe disabilities.
+Fred has served as an officer and director of several disability-related organizations including national president of the Angelman Syndrome Foundation, an organization that advances the awareness and treatment of Angelman syndrome (a neuro-genetic disorder) through education and information, research, and support.

 Most importantly, the lawyers at our firm have an excellent record of success representing persons with disabilities in injury and wrongful death claims.
 Our verdicts and settlements on behalf of injured persons with disabilities include several in excess of $1 Million.
 Examples include a verdict of $1,536,921 on behalf of a 36 year-old man whose wheel chair was struck by a garbage truck as the man tried to cross a busy road; a significant seven-figure settlement on behalf of a woman with developmental disabilities who was raped by her manager at a fast food restaurant; and a $2 Million settlement on behalf of a young girl with mild developmental disability who suffered a traumatic brain injury as result of smoke inhalation in an apartment fire.